godotengine/godot-docs/classes/class_spatialmaterial.rst

 | *Getter*  | get_feature()      |
 +-----------+--------------------+

 If ``true``, anisotropy is enabled.
-Changes the shape of the specular blob and aligns it to tangent space.
-Mesh tangents are needed for this to work.
-If the mesh does not contain tangents the anisotropy effect will appear broken.
+Anisotropy changes the shape of the specular blob and aligns it to tangent space.
+This is useful for brushed aluminium and hair reflections.

+**Note:** Mesh tangents are needed for anisotropy to work.
+If the mesh does not contain tangents, the anisotropy effect will appear broken.

+**Note:** Material anisotropy should not to be confused with anisotropic texture filtering.
+Anisotropic texture filtering can be enabled by selecting a texture in the FileSystem dock, going to the Import dock, checking the **Anisotropic** checkbox then clicking **Reimport**.

 ----